compbiozurich/UZH-BIO392/index.md

 ## {{ page.title }}

-This is a repository for materials related to the BIO392 _Bioinformatics of Genome Variation_ introductory course at the University of Zürich.
+This is a repository for materials related to the BIO392 _Bioinformatics of Sequence Variation_ introductory course at the University of Zürich.

 #### Summary